 Context: Why You Might Care

-Excess fat around the jaw (called submental folds) is a common concern among middle aged or older people, and is often regarded as one of the markers of aging.
-Naturally, this will vary from individual to individual but the chin is a common area where fat accumulates.
-Most people do not like the appearance of double-chins or folds under their chins.
+Excess fat around the jaw (called submental folds) is a common concern among middle-aged or older people and is often regarded as one of the markers of aging.
+Naturally, this will vary from individual to individual, but the chin is a common area where fat accumulates.
+Most people do not like the appearance of double-chins or folds under their chin.

 - There is little sound evidence that face exercises and the like have any measurable effect on double chins.